shaifulislamboby/LinkedTree-By-Java/README.md

 <tr>
   <td>

-Please implement the following function to *delete* the node containing the `(key, element)` pair with the specified key so that the tree *remains a binary tree*.
+Please implement the following function to *delete* the node containing the `(key, element)` pair with the specified key so that the tree *remains a binary search tree*.
 ```
 public LinkedList<E> delete(int key){ … }
 ```